November 25, 2020

 Read recommendations on how to make cancer screening services more resilient throughout the pandemic and beyond

-To support cancer screening services, the Partnership, in collaboration with the cancer screening community, has identified the best available evidence and expert recommendations for continued service provision and prioritization during future outbreaks or service disruptions in the guidance document Management of Cancer Screening Services During the COVID-19 Pandemic and Building Resilient, Safer and Equitable Screening Services.
+To support cancer screening services, the Partnership, in collaboration and consultation with the cancer screening community, governments and government agencies, and patient and family advisors, has identified the best available evidence and expert recommendations for continued service provision and prioritization during future outbreaks or service disruptions in the guidance document Management of Cancer Screening Services During the COVID-19 Pandemic and Building Resilient, Safer and Equitable Screening Services.

 Guidance on building resilient screening services and programs

 The primary recommendations provided by expert advisors and stakeholders are as follows.

 - Managing screening programs when dealing with constrained resources

 - Using evidence to focus screening activities on people who stand to benefit the most